fictiondevelopers/fiction-expo-social-auth/readme.md

 We know the hurdle you have to go through to just manage the social media logins for your react-native/expo apps.
 You have to setup so many so many credentials on your developer account, later it's almost impossible to move it to client's accounts or to remember which project/account you used for configuration, and I know google doesn't allow that many projects to create.
 So just use this package get your job done under 5 minutes!

+** Note: we don't keep user's data at all, everything is sent to your app and erased from our sessions instantly, so you don't have to worry about your privacy **

 ## Check our Roadmap

 - [x] Google (Achieved)